 Overview

-As a part of this process, funding applications are vetted by the EALA review team and reviewed by the diverse group of New Champions Fund Judges using this EALA New Champions Rubric.
+As a part of this process, funding applications are vetted by the EALA review team and reviewed by the New Champions Fund Judges using this EALA New Champions Rubric.

 More Info